Linas-Semiotas/springboot-sakila-movies-backend/README.md

 #### Orders
 - **GET** `/api/user/orders`: Fetch user's rental orders.

+## API Documentation

+Once the application is running, you can access API documentation via Swagger at: `http://localhost:8080/swagger-ui.html`

 ## Database Setup (Using Official Sakila Database)
 The Sakila Movies backend uses the official Sakila database provided by MySQL for testing and learning purposes.
 In addition, the database has been modified to support authentication functionality.
 Follow these steps to install and modify the Sakila database: